JEITech/Ultimate-JS-Debugger/README.md

 # Ultimate-JS-Debugger
-Place this snippet in your code to fix bugs or
+Place this snippet in your code to fix bugs \n or \n
-Run that command to fix bugs
+Run this command to fix bugs